vboyev-MSFT/defender-docs/defender-endpoint/web-protection-overview.md

 In all web protection scenarios, SmartScreen and Network Protection can be used together to ensure protection across both Microsoft and non-Microsoft browsers and processes.
 SmartScreen is built directly into Microsoft Edge, while Network Protection monitors traffic in non-Microsoft browsers and processes.
 The following diagram illustrates this concept.
 This diagram of the two clients working together to provide multiple browser/app coverages is accurate for all features of Web Protection (Indicators, Web Threats, Content Filtering).

+> [!NOTE]
+> Custom Indicators of Compromise and Web Content Filtering features are currently not supported in Application Guard sessions of Microsoft Edge.
+These containerized browser sessions can only enforce web threat blocks via the built-in SmartScreen protection.
+They cannot enforce any enterprise web protection policies.
 :::image type="content" source="/defender/media/web-protection-protect-browsers.png" alt-text="The usage of smartScreen and Network Protection together" lightbox="/defender/media/web-protection-protect-browsers.png":::

 ## Troubleshoot endpoint blocks